k4cper-g/neural-network/README.md

 ENG
 ----
 Project created without external library implementation.
 This program uses perceptrons with a discrete activation function (neurons) to create a single-layer neural network.
 It is then used to detect language by injecting data into the program beforehand and training each perceptron on the principle of "english:other".
+This repository contains a sample training folder.

 To use the program, follow these steps: